Crumlin Road Gaol, Belfast

 ; and cf. Eastern State Penitentiary, Philadelphia

 ).
-Its architectural design features a typical shape of wings of cell blocks fanning off a central "core" known here as "The Circle".
+Its architectural design features a typical shape of wings of cell blocks fanning out from a central "core" known here as "The Circle".
 The cell blocks are up to four storeys high, and were intended originally to hold up to 500-600 prisoners in total.

 The list of prisoners who have gone through this prison includes many a prominent name, such as Eamon de Valera, the early 20th century rebellion activist and later president of the Republic of Ireland